YoItsYong/google-ads-budget-automation/README.md

 ### 2. Processing Data in Google Sheets
 Next, we analyze the data in Google Sheets.
 Google makes it easy to inject Javascript to simplify a lot of this analysis.

-Data is dumped into one sheet and then Google Sheets' built-in `=QUERY` formula is used to select and filter for the desiered columns.
+Data is dumped into one sheet and then Google Sheets' built-in `=QUERY` formula function is used to select and filter for the desiered columns.
 An example of this can be found in `queryData.sql`.

 The `evalData.js` code looks at the current daily spend (how much each campaign is spending)and the month-to-date spend and compares it to the target monthly budget.